inverno-io/inverno-dist/README.md

 ...
 ```

-The Winter Maven plugin allows to create various application images including Docker or OCI container images, please refer to the [Winter Maven plugin documentation][winter-tool-maven-plugin] to learn more.
+The Inverno Maven plugin allows to create various application images including Docker or OCI container images, please refer to the [Inverno Maven plugin documentation][inverno-tool-maven-plugin] to learn more.

 ## License

-The Winter Framework is released under version 2.0 of the [Apache License][apache-license].
+The Inverno Framework is released under version 2.0 of the [Apache License][apache-license].